dr-ruminski/Cloud-util/README.md

 vmManager.startRandomInstance();
 ```

-You don't need randomization you can pass the name of virtual machine.
+If you don't need randomization you can pass the name of virtual machine as presented:
 ```
 vmManager.startInstance("ubuntu-las-vegas-c");
 ```